Eaglesham Parish Church

 A Time to Remember

-Church Structure Updates
+Church Updates

 Session Clerk's Updates

-There has been much deliberation recently in Glasgow Presbytery regarding the future structure, organisation and resourcing of the cluster of churches within which Eaglesham Paris Church exists.
+There has been much deliberation recently in Glasgow Presbytery regarding the future structure, organisation and resourcing of the cluster of churches within which Eaglesham Parish Church exists.
 Please see links below for updates from Stuart.

 Interesting article on Ukraine

-Forthcoming Events
+Events

-Eaglesham Parish Church's very own Alan Gillon will be playing on
+Eaglesham Parish Church's very own Alan Gillon will be playing

 Recitals from Monday to Saturday, at 1pm, are of a light and popular nature.